 Vertigo is one of the most common symptoms that a person can experience.
 What should you know about vertigo?
 Here are ten things that can give you a better understanding of this common problem.
 We will conclude our article by recommending a possible way to get help for vertigo naturally.

 #1 What Is Vertigo?

 Vertigo is a false sensation of motion that many people experience as a spinning feeling.
-It can also present as a tilting or swaying sensation.
+It can also present as tilting or swaying sensation.
 The critical element is that movement is not actually occurring or that it doesn’t match the sensation.
-Additional problems that may accompany vertigo include nausea and vomiting, falls, tinnitus, and hearing problems.
+Additional problems that may accompany it include nausea and vomiting, falls, tinnitus, and hearing problems.

 #2 How Long Is an Episode of Vertigo?

 It depends on the underlying cause.
 For most cases, the problem should last anywhere from a few seconds to a few minutes.
 If you have an underlying health condition that is causing vertigo, such as Meniere’s disease, then you may be looking at attacks that extend anywhere from 20 minutes to all day long.
 Perpetual vertigo that continues for more than a day is extremely rare.

 #3 Vertigo Is Not the Name of a Disease